UIC-CCTS-BSC/bscContentHelpers/README.md

 ### Create a Draft

+This package contains several document templates–that is, boilerplate outlines for tipsheets, generic articles, slide presentations, and more.
+These are in a subfolder called `templates` and can be accessed with the `rmarkdown::draft()` function.

+Currently available templates in this package:

+-   article
+-   slides

 To use the RStudio `New File` add-in to create a document draft, navigate to `File > New File > R Markdown... > From Template`.
 Select one of the templates from the `bscContentHelpers` package (for example,